What “fleeing” means–and what it doesn’t

 –Your Uncle George

 *At the risk of losing clarity, I have substituted the bombers’ initials for their names in this quote, because I agree with the premise and goals of No Notoriety.
 I’ve also underlined the questionable phrase, and put it in italics.

 “Half of what you see” lyrics are from the classic Motown R&B single, “Heard It Through the Grapevine,” written by Norman Whitfield and Barrett Strong.
 Numerous artists covered it.
 Marvin Gaye’s is my favorite (nobody sings “losing yoooooooou” like Marvin did), although the extended guitar riff of Creedence Clearwater Revival’s long version is also awesome.

-I originally had a link to the “Boston Bomber case” article so you could read the whole thing and evaluate its merits yourself.
-On 13 Nov 2021 my broken link checker notified me that the link to the Yahoo article no longer worked.
+I originally had a link to Mears’ and Olson’s “Boston Bomber case” Yahoo!
+News article so you could read the whole thing, and evaluate its merits yourself.
+On 13 Nov 2021 my broken link checker notified me that the link to the Yahoo! article no longer worked.